 Blue Corn Muffins at La Casa Sena

 Sena Plaza is one of the oldest surviving houses in Santa Fe and is across from the beautiful Cathedral Basilica of St Francis of Assisi.
 La Casa Sena restaurant is in an old hacienda style adobe originally built in 1868 and restored to its former grandeur in 1983.
-The main dining room stands where stables once stood.
+The main dining room stands where stables once stood

-Its rustic and elegant inside with dark wood beamed ceilings and white tablecloths, a quiet and warm respite from the blustery, busy Saturday streets of Santa Fe.
+The restaurant is rustic and elegant inside with dark wood beamed ceilings and white tablecloths, a quiet and warm respite from the blustery, busy Saturday streets of Santa Fe.
 The interior courtyard must be beautiful in the spring and summer when weather is warm and flowers are blooming.

 Heavenly Blue Corn Muffins